asaleya/gorillafit/privacy_policy.md

 ## Privacy Policy

-    Amr Saleh built the Diet Challenge app as a Free app.
+    Gorilla Fit is developed by Diet Challenge, Inc. as a Free app.
 This SERVICE is provided by
     Amr Saleh at no cost and is intended for use as is.